Top Reasons Website Migrations Fail

 Ranking and traffic recovery can take months or even years.

-“Changing URLs during a website migration can result in 30-40% drop in organic traffic and rankings.”
+“Changing URLs during a website migration can result in 30-40% drop in organic traffic and rankings overnight.”

 Hire a professional website migration consultant